 following this road until you pass through the town of Addo and further on until you see the entrance to

-2. Take the N2 highway towards Grahamstown and carry straight on until the N2 splits off to the left
+the park on the right.
+Distance: about 72 km or one hour travelling time. - Take the N2 highway towards Grahamstown and carry straight on until the N2 splits off to the left

 and becomes the N10.
 Carry straight on, following the N10 towards Cradock/Cookhouse.
 Take the